Parking and Transportation

 Parking Lot Designations

 While on campus, students and employees are expected to park in designated lots.
 The parking policy is in effect throughout the entire calendar year including summer, and citations are consistently issued in accordance with this policy.
 Students with a parking permit are eligible to park 24 hours a day in the designated Resident Student Parking areas.
-Employees that will have a vehicle on campus between 2 am and 7 am, must obtain an overnight parking permit through Public Safety.
-Overnight visitors parking from 2 am to 7 am, must have a visitor's pass.
-Visitor passes are available at Babson Public Safety.
-Students may be held responsible for any parking violations received by their guests.
+Visitor passes are available at Babson Public Safety or the OneCard & Parking Office located in Reynolds 136.

 Lot Usage